joshuadavidnelson/disable-blog/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-All the power of WordPress, but without a blog.
+All the power of WordPress, without a blog.

 == Description ==